Midwife in the Tire Swing

 That same morning, and one-thousand-two-hundred miles to the south and west, Leo Levine at the Cleveland Plain Dealer local copy desk cupped a hand over the telephone.
 “It’s her.”
 Alicia Drye was asking for the editor.
 Again.
 Leo Levine has a shock of flame-red hair and is significantly overweight.
 He will die later that afternoon of internal hemorrhaging.

 In Alicia’s defense it should be reported that Dick Tracy and the Sunday funnies had been a major part of her life since Lucy left.
 Ian Emory encouraged her in the belief that Dick Tracy, Moon Mullins, Abbie ‘n’ Slats and the rest were in peril—living, breathing human beings who smuggled out snippets of reality through the comic strips.
 “There is Danger,” he told her.
 “You can help get the word out.”
-Clear-eyed Alicia Drye commenced to help.
+Clear-eyed Alicia Drye launched herself into the task.

 “...and he must be told,” Alicia explained to Leo Levine.
 She stared at the telephone.
 She held the receiver in trembling hands, as far from her as her arms could reach so as not to be contaminated by, by... whatever.
 Ian Emory had not made that clear.
 She giggled, “I must look like Lady Macbeth with her dagger.”